Skip to main content

 Tracking Degraded Performance

 When using fallback strategies, log which tier succeeded.
-Frequent fallbacks suggest reviewing your approach—consider trying a different model better suited to the task, refining your prompts, or providing additional context.
-This example shows AI-powered code review with quality tracking:
+Frequent fallbacks suggest reviewing your approach — consider trying a different model better suited to the task, refining your prompts, or providing additional context.
+This example shows agentic code review with quality tracking:

 from dataclasses import dataclass